Greens seek to halt German uranium exports in Europe | DW | 04.03.2021

 "The German government is undermining its own nuclear phase-out.
 While the last nuclear power plant will be shut down at the end of next year, Germany continues to supply nuclear reactors around the world with fuel," the report said.

-The Green Party argues that Germany undermines its own credibility on cutting carbon emissions stating that "the construction, operation and supply of nuclear power plants, as well as the disposal of nuclear waste, generate considerably more CO2 than wind or solar sources."
+The Greens argue that Germany undermines its credibility on cutting carbon emissions, stating that "the construction, operation and supply of nuclear power plants, as well as the disposal of nuclear waste, generate considerably more CO2 than wind or solar sources."

-Currently, with the Greens in opposition in Germany, the chances of their motion developing into more than a heated parliamentary debate seem slim.
+With the Greens in the opposition in Germany, the chances of their motion developing into more than a heated parliamentary debate seem slim.

-However, the party is polling strongly ahead of national elections later this year in Germany.
-As the polls currently stand, the most viable coalition option would be a fusion of the CDU in the post-Angela Merkel era, and the Greens.
-Should that point come, the party's energy policy desires might prove harder to ignore.
+The party is polling strong ahead of national elections later this year in Germany.
+As the polls currently stand, the most viable coalition option would be a fusion of the Christian Democrats in the post-Merkel era and the Greens.
+Should that point come, the party's energy policy desires could prove harder to ignore.

 Germany has named 90 locations that could safely house containers of radioactive nuclear waste permanently.
 The controversy over what to do with waste from the country's nuclear power plants has been long and divisive.